 From Embulbul to Harvard

 Right now, 635 boys and girls at Brother Beausang Catholic Education Center are praying for a brighter future.
 They deserve to seize their God-given destiny, just like Brian has.
-Join us to show these children that God hears their prayers and has a special plan for their lives.
-Bless them with the gift of hope!
+Thank you for showing these children that God hears their prayers and has a special plan for their lives.
+You’ve blessed them with the gift of hope!

 Brian Nzuki – now a Harvard student – attended Brother Beausang Catholic Education Center in Kenya.